 Head Coach - Tom Sermanni

 In 2012, Sermanni was named head coach of the U.S. Women’s National Team, compiling a 17-2-4 record in a two-year span.
-During that time, the squad retained its No. 1 FIFA ranking, captured the 2013 Algarve Cup and registered its first unbeaten year since 2006.
+During that time, the squad retained its No. 1 FIFA ranking, captured the 2013 Algarve Cup and registered its first undefeated year since 2006.

 Assistant Coach - Khano Smith

-Off the field, Smith has served as a postgame analyst for the New England Revolution with Comcast Sports New England.
+Off the field, Smith has served as a post-game analyst for the New England Revolution with Comcast Sports New England.
 Additionally, he has worked with the Revolution as a Youth Development Player Coordinator as well as a scout for the first team.

 Goalkeeper Coach - Lloyd Yaxley

+Yaxley holds both a USSF B coaching license and an NSCAA Advanced National Goalkeeping diploma.
 Before coming stateside, Yaxley oversaw goalkeepers for Chelsea FC affiliate P.A.S.S. and enjoyed a playing career with multiple overseas clubs.